As a freelancer, how do you save for the future when income does not come in regularly? I did, so you can actually do it, too.

-I keep on investing on mutual funds WHENEVER I have extra money.
+I keep on investing in mutual funds WHENEVER I have extra money, like 5g explosion aktie.
 If I don’t, it’s fine–my accounts don’t get dormant or stale even if I don’t put in investments in years.
 They are easier to maintain because I just give my money to reputable financial institutions and they safe keep and manage it for me.
 It’s hassle-free.
 This is what my husband and I did for our children’s future funds or educational funds.

 At present, there are still educational fund products from different financial institutions.
 But they are no longer as high yielding as they used to be when the pre-need companies like my brother’s went bankrupt.
 Some companies won’t even give you a guaranteed return and the policies can be quite expensive.